mirafzalswe/OnlineShop/README.md

 To access most of the API features, you need to be authenticated.
 Use the superuser credentials to log in.

 # Endpoints
-`api/product/`: You can check list prodcut and add new product `api/product/<int:int>/`: You can update or delete product with item product `api/categories/`: You can add new categoreis for products `api/categories/<int:int>`: Also you can update or delete categories
+`api/product/`: You can check list prodcut and add new product .
+`api/product/<int:int>/`: You can update or delete product with item product.
+`api/categories/`: You can add new categoreis for products.
+`api/categories/<int:int>`: Also you can update or delete categories.